-We previously developed NZ-1 by immunizing rats with PLAG domain of podoplanin to inhibit platelet aggregation and cancer metastasis by blocking the association between podoplanin and CLEC-2.^(12, 28, 29) NZ-1 possesses very high binding-affinity, which was clarified by several methods including Scatchard analysis ($K_p=9.8 \times$ 10^{-10} M) and BIAcore (K_D=1.2 × 10^{-10} M).^(19, 30) Furthermore, NZ-1 was internalized into glioma cell lines and also accumulated efficiently into vivo.(19) Rat-human tumors in chimeric anti-podoplanin antibody (NZ-8), which was produced from NZ-1, possesses antibody-dependent cellular cytotoxicity (ADCC) and complement-dependent cytotoxicity (CDC) against podoplanin-expressing glioblastoma or malignant mesothelioma cell lines.^{(15,} Unexpectedly, the intensity of NZ-1 was very weak in metastatic lesions of osteosarcomas in this study, probably because i) the NZ-1 epitope (42-47 amino acids)(20) was blocked by the attachment of glycan complex to podoplanin; ii) CLEC-2 or other counterparts inhibited the NZ-1 binding to PLAG domain; iii) the conformation of podoplanin at metastatic lesions is different from that at primary lesions.
-In contrast, a novel anti-podoplanin mAb, LpMab-7, detects podoplanin not only at primary lesions but also at metastatic lesions of osteosarcomas, although the binding affinity of LpMab-7 ($K_D = 5.7 \times 10^{-10}$ M in ELISA and $K_D = 2.0 \times 10^{-8}$ M in flow cytometry) is lower than NZ-1.(26) In this report, we mainly compared the reactivity of NZ-1 (rat IgG{2a} , lambda) and LpMab-7 (mouse IgG1, kappa).
-To remove the possibility that the difference of sensitivity in immunohistochemistry occurred by secondary antibodies, we also examined the difference of sensitivity between D2-40 (mouse kappa) and LpMab-7.
-D2-40 IgG_1 , is commercially available and the most used mAb against human podoplanin in pathology or histology because D2-40 is also known as a lymphatic endothelial marker.(20) However, the intensity of LpMab-7 is much higher than that of D2-40 immunohistochemistry in of osteosarcomas, demonstrating that LpMab-7 sensitivity is not dependent on the species and the subclass.
-Because the concentration of D2-40 is unknown, we could not calculate the binding-affinity of D2-40.
-The epitope of D2-40 in PLAG domain(20) is different from that of LpMab-7 in non-PLAG domain;(26) therefore, the epitope of LpMab-7 might be more critical for the high-sensitivity in immunohistochemistry.
-Indeed, there are many immunohistochemical methods suitable for each mAb; therefore, we should further consider the other methods for comparing those anti-podoplanin mAbs.
-Another group previously reported that human podoplanin, detected by NZ-1, is highly expressed in osteosarcomas using 133 osteosarcoma tissues.(17) Although 33 metastatic lesions were investigated in that study, the signal intensity was not discussed.
-In contrast, we discussed both signal intensity and percentage in immunohistochemistry using three anti-podoplanin mAbs.
-Furthermore, 4 sets of primary lesions and metastatic lesions from the same patients were used in this study, and podoplanin upregulation was observed in the metastatic lesions using LpMab-7.
+We previously developed NZ-1 by immunizing rats with PLAG domain of podoplanin to inhibit platelet aggregation and cancer metastasis by blocking the association between podoplanin and CLEC-2.
+(12,28,29) NZ-1 possesses very high binding affinity, which was clarified by several methods, including Scatchard analysis ($K_D = 9.8 \times 10^{-10}$ M) and BIA-core ($K_D = 1.2 \times 10^{-10}$ M).
+Furthermore, NZ-1 was internalized into glioma cell lines and also accumulated efficiently into tumors in vivo.
+(19) Rat-human chimeric antipodoplanin antibody (NZ-8), which was produced from NZ-1, possesses antibody-dependent cellular cytotoxicity (ADCC) and complement-dependent cytotoxicity (CDC) against podoplanin-expressing glioblastoma or malignant mesothelioma cell lines.
+(15,29) Unexpectedly, the intensity of NZ-1 was very weak in metastatic lesions of osteosarcomas in this study, probably because (1) the NZ-1 epitope (42-47 amino acids)(20) was blocked by the attachment of glycan complex to podoplanin; (2) CLEC-2 or other counterparts inhibited the NZ-1 binding to PLAG domain; and (3) the conformation of podoplanin at metastatic lesions is different from that at primary lesions.
+In contrast, a novel anti-podoplanin MAb, LpMab-7, detects podoplanin not only at primary lesions but also at metastatic lesions of osteosarcomas, although the binding affinity of LpMab-7 ($K_D = 5.7 \times 10^{-10}$ M in ELISA and $K_D = 2.0 \times 10^{-8}$ M in flow cytometry) is lower than NZ-1.(26)

+In this report, we mainly compared the reactivity of NZ-1 (rat IgG{2a}, lambda) and LpMab-7 (mouse IgG1, kappa).
+To remove the possibility that the difference of sensitivity in immunohistochemistry occurred by secondary antibodies, we also examined the difference of sensitivity between D2-40 (mouse IgG1, kappa) and LpMab-7.
+D2-40 is commercially available and the most used MAb against human podoplanin in pathology or histology because D2-40 is also known as a lymphatic endothelial marker.
+(20) However, the intensity of LpMab-7 is much higher than that of D2-40 in immunohistochemistry of osteosarcomas, demonstrating that LpMab-7 sensitivity is not dependent on the species and the subclass.
+Because the concentration of D2-40 is unknown, we could not calculate the binding affinity of D2-40.
+The epitope of D2-40 in PLAG domain; (26,31) is different from that of LpMab-7 in non-PLAG domain; (26,31) therefore, the epitope of LpMab-7 might be more critical for the high sensitivity in immunohistochemistry.

+Indeed, there are many immunohistochemical methods suitable for each MAb; therefore, we should further consider the other methods for comparing those anti-podoplanin MAbs.
+Another research group previously reported that human podoplanin, detected by NZ-1, is highly expressed in osteosarcomas using 133 osteosarcoma tissues.
+Although 33 metastatic lesions were investigated in that study, the signal intensity was not discussed.
+In contrast, we discuss both signal intensity and percentage in immunohistochemistry using three anti-podoplanin MAbs.
+Furthermore, four sets of primary lesions and metastatic lesions from the same patients were used in this study, and podoplanin upregulation was observed in the metastatic lesions using LpMab-7.
 Further studies are necessary to clarify that podoplanin is significantly upregulated in the metastatic lesions compared with primary lesions of osteosarcomas.
 Because LpMab-7 detected metastatic lesions of osteosarcomas, it is expected to be useful for molecular targeting therapy for osteosarcomas.